odino/nikki/README.md

 Among the things I wanna add in the next weeks:

+* multiple editor tabs
+* create new file
+* create new directory
+* find in editor
+* find and replace
 * search for files, recursively, from the current dir
-* multiple editor tabs
 * [tests](http://liamkaufman.com/blog/2012/01/28/testing-socketio-with-mocha-should-and-socketio-client/)

 By the way, the layout sucks, **big time**: never been a genious